haq2682/pulse/README.md

 ## Local Development (Docker Compose)

+> **Legacy:** This path predates the [DevOps Pipeline
+> Setup](#devops-pipeline-setup-kubernetes--gitops) above and is kept here
+> as a legacy, docker-only setup path — it is not the primary way this
+> project is intended to be deployed going forward.
+If you only want to run
+> this project with plain Docker / Docker Compose, without Kubernetes,
+> Ansible, Terraform, or ArgoCD, follow the instructions in this section.

 The fastest way to run the whole stack on one machine.
 See [Two Ways to Run This](#two-ways-to-run-this) above if you're deciding between this and the full Kubernetes pipeline.